JLITE-tool/JLITE-Artifact/README.md

 ### Dependencies

-To build object-ref-trace, you need the following dependencies installed:
+To build JLITE, you need the following dependencies installed:

 - CMake >= 3.0
 - GCC >= 9.0
+- JDK 8

 ### Build & Install

 ```
 cd jlite
+export JAVA_HOME=<JAVA_HOME_FOR_JDK8>
 ./build.sh
 ```

-Load the environment to use the installed object-ref-trace:
+Load the environment to use the installed JLITE:

 ```
 cd jlite